 Within our national and international supply chain, we recognise that imported goods from outside of the UK are potentially more at risk.
 We commit ourselves to act ethically and are working with our suppliers to build greater transparency and ensure that each entity in the supply chain is adopting a “one up “due diligence on the next link in the chain.
 We look to build strong relationships with a limited number of suppliers who operate to the same ethical standards and integrity as ourselves.
 Where appropriate the Company will conduct its own due diligence on its suppliers and any failure to meet the Company’s standards may jeopardise their ability to continue to do business with the Company.

-This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes the Company’s modern slavery and human trafficking statement for the fiscal year ended December 31, 2018.
+This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 an constitutes the Company’s modern slavery and human trafficking statement for the fiscal year ended December 31, 2018.
 It was approved by the Board of Directors of the Company on 25 July 2019 and signed on its behalf by Adrian Johnson, Director.